 In June 2016, the Financial Accounting Standards Board issued Accounting Standards Update 2016-13, "Financial Instruments - Credit Losses".
-This update affect entities holding financial assets and net investment in leases that are not accounted for at fair value through net income.
+This update affects entities holding financial assets and net investment in leases that are not accounted for at fair value through net income.
 The amendments affect loans, debt securities, trade receivables, net investments in leases, off-balance sheet credit exposures, reinsurance receivables, and any other financial assets not excluded from the scope that have the contractual right to receive cash.
 This update will be effective for financial statements issued for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 This update will be applied through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-The Partnership does not believe the adoption of this standard will have a material impact on the Partnership's financial statements since the Partnership does not have a history of credit losses.
+The Partnership does not believe the adoption of this standard will have an impact on its financial statements since it does not have a history of credit losses.